TwoBitMachines/FlareEngineDocs/docs/html/_sources/player/player.rst.txt

 and placed in the AssetsFolder/Inputs folder for reference.
 The input you see in the inspector is directly linked to its InputButtonSO.

+And finally, each input has the ability to **bind** to other inputs.
+For example, if the jump input is bound to some input, then each time this other input goes true, the jump input will also go true.
+To bind inputs simply click the bottom triangle toggle and start adding them.
+You will need to set the InputButtonSO reference.

 .. image:: ../images/Inputs.png
    :align: center